dwarwick/Fully-Configured-Blazor-Server-Project/README.md

 * .Net 6
 * Bootstrap 5.2
 * DBContext configured
-* Full Identity scafolded and Configured
+* Full Identity Scafolded and Configured
 * Razor Pages and Routable Razor Components layout share the same layout file
 * Bootstrap Navbar menu accross the top of  the template